+92 The TOE shall meet the requirement "Limited fault tolerance (FRU\FLT.2)" as specified below.

+FRU FLT.2 Limited fault tolerance

+Hierarchical to: FRU\FLT.1 Degraded fault tolerance

+FRU\FLT.2.1 The TSF shall ensure the operation of all the TOE's capabilities when the following failures occur: exposure to operating conditions which are not detected according to the requirement Failure with preservation of secure state

+(FPT FLS.1) n.

-- 92 The TOE shall meet the requirement "Limited fault tolerance (FRU\FLT.2)" as specified below. - FRU\FLT.2 Limited fault tolerance - Hierarchical to: FRU\FLT.1 Degraded fault tolerance - FRU\FLT.2.1 The TSF shall ensure the operation of all the TOE's capabilities when the following failures occur: exposure to operating conditions which are not detected according to the requirement Failure with preservation of secure state (FPT\FLS.1)n. - Dependencies: FPT\FLS.1 Failure with preservation of secure state. - Refinement: The term "failure" above also covers "circumstances".
-The TOE prevents failures for the "circumstances" defined above. - 93 The TOE shall meet the requirement "Failure with preservation of secure state (FPT\FLS.1)" as specified below. - FPT\FLS.1 Failure with preservation of secure state - Hierarchical to: No other components. - FPT\FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU\FLT.2) and where therefore a malfunction could occur°. - Dependencies: No dependencies. - Refinement: The term "failure" above also covers "circumstances".
-The TOE prevents failures for the "circumstances" defined above.
+Dependencies: FPT\FLS.1 Failure with preservation of secure state.

+Refinement: The term "failure" above also covers "circumstances".
+The above.

+TOE prevents failures for the "circumstances" defined

+The TOE shall meet the requirement "Failure with preservation of secure state (FPT FLS.1)" as specified below.

+FPT FLS.1 Failure with preservation of secure state

+FPT\FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU\FLT.2) and where therefore a malfunction could occur°.

+Refinement: The term "failure" above also covers "circumstances".
+The above.

+TOE prevents failures for the "circumstances" defined

+TSF\AUDIT\ACTION details the operating conditions that are not tolerated by the TOE.
+The TOE takes action through TSF\AUDIT\ACTION to ensure the TOE fails in a secure state.

+TPG0210B-VIC-22Sep11

-&lt;sup>n The TOE operates in a stable way within this operating window, this is verified during the development and manufacturing phase of the life cycle.
+The TOE operates in a stable way within this operating window, this is verified during the development and manufacturing phase of the life cycle.
 This is also verified by the ITSEF during the ATE Assurance Class analysis.